-Our strategy for near-term growth is focused on organic growth through continued expansion in California augmented by growth in other U.S. geographies.
-In the longer-term, we believe that the competitors in the solar industry will consolidate and that we will be able to enhance our growth and scale through accretive acquisitions.
-With scalable administrative and operational infrastructure in place, we believe our current approach for organic growth will lead to increased profitability and positive cash generation.
-We anticipate taking advantage of the long-term growth in the solar market as well as gaining market share relative to competitors.
+Our strategy for growth is focused on organic growth through continued expansion in California augmented by growth in other U.S. geographies.
+We believe that the competitors in the solar industry will consolidate and that we will be able to enhance our growth and scale through accretive acquisitions.
+With scalable administrative and operational infrastructure, we believe our current approach for organic growth will lead to profitability and positive cash generation.
+We anticipate taking advantage of the growth in the solar market as well as gaining market share relative to competitors.
 Additionally, we continue to evaluate various synergistic acquisitions.

-In our residential business, we continue our methods of acquiring customers, which includes collaborating with third party residential sales companies.
+In our residential business, we are expanding our marketing and internal methods of acquiring customers, which includes collaborating with select third party residential sales companies.
 We believe that the scarce resource in the residential solar industry is quality, economic installations in which customers can trust.
 We provide outstanding operations and customer support, as well as a competitive product warranty, which drives demand for our branded installations.
-We believe this allows our sales partners to sell with confidence knowing that they are backed by installation and operations on which they can rely.
-Our relationships with strong residential sales organizations are enhanced by our referral business through our "Power Pay" program.
+We believe this allows us and our sales partners, knowing that they are backed by reliable installation and operations, to sell with confidence.